Villanova-AI/villanova_developers/docs/villanova09/tutorials/compose/content-attributes.md

 # Content Attributes

-On Entando, content type is defined by a collection of attributes.
+On Villanova, content type is defined by a collection of attributes.
 These attributes can be further broken down into their types, each with a list of parameters that carry the information inside the content.
 In other words, Attributes make it easier to categorize and find content and content types.

-This section describes the different attribute types supported by Entando.
+This section describes the different attribute types supported by Villanova.

 ## Attribute Types